mouaadaassou/aassou.github.io/_posts/2022-11-01-Running-Kubernetes-Cluster-In-Containers-Using-KIND-Part-1.md

 Thanks for using kind! 😊
 ```

-let's try to list the cluster node using kubectl:
+Let's try to list the cluster nodes using kubectl:
 ```bash
 kubectl get nodes